-Dr. Suman Chibb is a general dentist providing family dental care services to Owings Mills and surrounding communities.
-Family dentistry is a convenient option for busy families.
-We provide comprehensive dental care services for patients of all ages and tailor treatment to the varying stages of oral development.
-We track the progression of your child’s oral health for early intervention of any developing oral health concerns allowing for effective, conservative treatment.
+Our office tracks the progression of your child’s oral health for early intervention of any developing oral health concerns, allowing for effective, conservative treatment.
 We understand the challenges of bringing your little ones to the dentist and make every effort to create a welcoming, comfortable environment for you and your family.

 Family Dental Services in Owings Mills, MD

 Comprehensive Pediatric Exam- Our dental care team is trained in making dental visits fun and engaging for our youngest patients.
-Dr. Chibb provides thorough oral health exams and monitors your child’s oral health for any developing dental health concerns.
-Our dental care team is committed to helping patients of all ages preserve the natural teeth for long-term oral health.
+The dentist provides thorough oral health exams and monitors your child’s oral health for any developing dental health concerns.
+Our dental care team is committed to helping patients of all ages preserve their natural teeth for long-term oral health.

 Dental Cleanings- Biannual professional dental cleanings can help keep your child’s teeth cavity-free.
 Professional teeth cleanings remove plaque and tartar from areas of the teeth that even the most diligent brusher just can not reach.
 We encourage children and adults to get their teeth professionally cleaned at least twice a year.

 Tooth Fillings- For children with tooth decay, dental fillings provide a conservative treatment option.
-White dental fillings blend seamlessly with your child’s smiles for a natural aesthetic smile.
+White dental fillings blend seamlessly with your child’s smiles for a naturally aesthetic smile.

-Patient Education- Dr. Chibb and our entire dental care team loves sharing our dental knowledge.
+Patient Education- Our entire dental care team love sharing our dental knowledge.
 We work with patients to provide them with the resources and tools they need to learn more about their dental health, and how to care for their teeth and gums.
 We believe that patient education, beginning at an early age, can promote lifelong oral health.

 Preventing Childhood Tooth Decay